How to Train Your Dragon: DreamWorks Dragons (2012–2018)

 Although it was announced that the series would be called Dragons: The Series, TV promos shown in June 2012 revealed a new title – Dragons: Riders of Berk.
 The series began airing in the third quarter of 2012.
 John Sanford, the director of seven episodes in the first season, confirmed that there would also be a second season.
 Jay Baruchel, who voiced Hiccup, also stars in the series, as well as America Ferrera (Astrid), Christopher Mintz-Plasse (Fishlegs), and T. J. Miller (Tuffnut).
 The second season is accompanied with the new subtitle, Defenders of Berk, replacing the previous Riders of Berk subtitle.
 Starting with the third season, the series moved to Netflix and is accompanied by the subtitle Race to the Edge.
+The series serves as a prelude to the second film.

 DreamWorks Dragons: Rescue Riders (2019–2022)

-A preschool-oriented spin-off, DreamWorks Dragons: Rescue Riders was released on Netflix on September 27, 2019.
-It also features talking dragons unlike other media in the franchise.
+A preschool-oriented series, DreamWorks Dragons: Rescue Riders, premiered on Netflix on September 27, 2019.
+It features a completely new cast of characters and locale compared to the original films and series, but is set in the same universe.
+Rescue Riders was moved to Peacock starting with its third season.

 DreamWorks Dragons: The Nine Realms (2021–2023)

-On October 13, 2021, DreamWorks announced DreamWorks Dragons: The Nine Realms, set 1,300 years after The Hidden World.
-The first season was released on Peacock and Hulu on December 23, 2021.
-The Nine Realms stars Jeremy Shada, and is executive produced by showrunner John Tellegen, Chuck Austen and Henry Gilroy.
+Another series, DreamWorks Dragons: The Nine Realms, premiered on Peacock and Hulu on December 23, 2021.
+Unlike previous entries in the franchise, The Nine Realms is set in the 21st century, specifically around 1,300 years after the events of The Hidden World, and features a new cast of characters.